Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 Now we all know that suffering from chronic pain is tough.

-It can be an isolating experience and you can feel like you are struggling all alone at times.
+And it can be an isolating experience that leaves you feeling like you are struggling all alone at times.

 But this is where our friends and family have a massive part to play.